Back to Blog

 Main denial reason

-This guide breaks down the F1 visa interview for Indian students: the process, the questions that actually matter, consulate-specific details, documents, and how to prepare so you're not winging it on interview day.
+Below: the full process, questions that actually matter, consulate details, documents, and how to prepare so you're not improvising at the counter.
 For a broader overview of visa interview strategy, see our complete US visa interview preparation guide.

 The Complete F1 Visa Timeline